 “Well, now you know the Foley alarm works,” Striker said with a chuckle.
 “But, if it makes you feel any better, my heart did a dance too.”

 Billy’s brow went up in surprise at that confession.
 He had never known anything that could scare John.

 “If that storm lasts as long as the last one, we’re not going to be able to come back tomorrow,” Billy complained as he eyed the dark cloud bank coming towards them.

-“We will be back,” Striker said.
+“We will be back.
+The storm should pass by morning,” Striker said.
 “By then, we should have a better understanding of what we are dealing with and what type of intruder defense system the ship has.
 We don’t want to activate it when we pop the seal.”

 “Intruder defense system?”
 Billy questioned, alarm on his face.
 “You mean, like in explosives?”

 “Exactly!
 Most ships have some type of IDS, and some of them can be rather nasty.
 Not enough to damage the ship, but more than enough to disable someone trying to breach a ship’s security hatch code,” Striker explained as he mounted his bootscooter.